DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/fixturectx.md

     });
 ```

-Test code can read the fixture context from `t.fixtureCtx`, assign to its properties or add new ones, but it cannot overwrite the entire `t.fixtureCtx` object.
+Test code can read the fixture context from `t.fixtureCtx`, assign values to its properties or add new properties, but it cannot overwrite the entire `t.fixtureCtx` object.

 ```js
 fixture `Fixture1`